History of the Umayyad Caliphate

 His reign, as well as the reign of his descendants, meant a lot of good for the state.
 The tumult died down, the conquest continued.
 However, the Prophet’s state became a new political formation in principle.
 This had far-reaching consequences for the Muslim community.

 Firstly, the ummah got split asunder: the followers of Caliph Ali continued to claim power in this or that way, they formed their own religious doctrine and began to be known as ‘Shiites’ (‘the adherents’).
 In this or that way the Shiites would oppose the supporters of the Umayyads, would found their own states (like the Fatimid Caliphate, for instance), would wage wars against the ‘Sunnites’ (‘people of the Sunnah’), as the supporters of Muawiyah began to be referred to from now on.

 The Umayyads remained in power for almost 100 years before they were replaced by the Abbasids.
-The territory of the Muslim state extended dramatically under them; they completed the conquest of Iran which became one of the Caliphate’s provinces, in Africa Caliphate lands went as far as Algiers, Europe and Constantinople had a very narrow escape having been a stone’s throw away from conquest.
+The territory of the Muslim state extended dramatically under them.
+They completed the conquest of Iran which became one of the Caliphate’s provinces.
+In Africa Caliphate lands went as far as Algiers, Europe and Constantinople.
+They had a very narrow escape having been a stone’s throw away from conquest.

 The Umayyad Caliphate turned the Prophet’s state into a powerful empire which continued its development under the next dynasty, the Abbasids.
 Umayyad Caliphate was one of a kind.